pondurupurnachandrarao-cmd/CPP_Programs/README.md

 7. A C++ program to read three values and check the maximum value among them.

 8. A C++ program to check whether the given number is Even or Odd.

+9. A C++ program to check whether the given number is multiple of five or not.